samcday/linux/README.md

   thus fail.
 * Switch to 'arkify-local-infra-master'.
 * Adjust the configuration in 'redhat/Makefile.variables' to local needs.
-* Checkout the 'master'.
+* Checkout 'master'.
 * Bulk-import the ark infrastructure from 'arkify-local-infra-master' using 'git archive --format=tar arkify-local-infra-master redhat/ [...] | tar -x';
-  this will steer clear of any patches that Red Hat added to the [os-build branch of kernel-ark](https://gitlab.com/cki-project/kernel-ark), which is the upstream of 'arkify/arkify-infra-mainline branch'.
+  this will steer clear of any patches that Red Hat added to the [os-build branch of kernel-ark](https://gitlab.com/cki-project/kernel-ark), which 'arkify/arkify-infra-mainline' is based on.
-* Add a hook to 'Makefile' which enables the ark infrastructure.
+* Add a hook to 'Makefile' enabling the ark infrastructure.
-* Commit the imported ark infrastructure to the 'master' branch.
+* Commit the imported ark infrastructure to 'master'.
 * Check and warn if any fixes might be required for the build to succeed.

 That ark infrastructure contains everything needed to build the SRPM, among it